meronrudy/Boxing/README.md

 ![Image](https://github.com/meronrudy/Boxing/blob/master/1a.jpg)

 # Intro
-Project is an impact force monitor that I put inside of a boxing headgear.
+Project is an impact force monitor that I attached to a boxing headgear.
 In addition to collecting impact data, if the hardware detects an impact deemed as too high, it turns on red LED.

 Initial goals of the project were to: